m-shayan73/kairos/reproducibility/README.md

     [Streamspot](https://github.com/sbustreamspot/sbustreamspot-data), [DARPA Engagement 3](https://drive.google.com/open?id=1QlbUFWAGq3Hpl8wVdzOdIoZLFxkII4EK), [DARPA Engagement 5](https://drive.google.com/drive/folders/1okt4AYElyBohW4XiOBqmsvjwXsnUjLVf)
     The files to download are mentioned in the respective preprocessing code files of each dataset.

 9) Follow the instructions mentioned in [kairos's readme](https://github.com/threaTrace-detector/threaTrace) to run the code.
+Some additional details and issues have been described below in *Running and Evaluating KAIROS* section

 ## **Evaluation Metrics Mentioned In The Paper**